 But, as a rule of thumb, an unopened bag or can of ground coffee last for 3 up to 5 months in the pantry, and up to 2 years in the freezer.
 Whole beans that are still in their sealed containers, on the other hand, can last from 6 up to 9 months in the pantry and 2 up to 3 years in the freezer.

 As for opened bags of ground coffee, they will last for three up to 5 months, whether frozen or stored in the pantry.
 On the other hand, whole coffee beans can last for six months in the pantry and two years in the freezer.

 How To Tell If Your Coffee Has Gone Bad

 Telling whether a coffee bean is still fresh can be quite difficult, especially if you’re no coffee expert.

 To find out whether your coffee beans has gone bad, the first thing you should do is trust your sense of smell.
 A coffee bean that has gone bad will no longer possess the normal aroma that a fresh coffee bean has.
 Have you ever noticed the smell of the ground when it rains after a hot day?
 That’s pretty close to what bad coffee beans would smell like.

 Another thing you can try is to look at the coffee bean’s colour.
 A bad coffee bean will have a flushed colour, unlike fresh ones that have a medium to dark brown hue.

 If your sense of smell and site isn’t that developed, you can always try to brew the coffee beans and taste them with your tongue.
 Brewing and drinking bad coffee beans don’t really have a negative effect on one’s health.
 It will just taste bad or dull.

-I have actually tried brewing bad coffee beans in my Keurig K55 coffee maker at home.
-Even though the Keurig K55 is a nice coffee machine that can get you excellent cups of coffee, it still can’t bring out the flavours of coffee from a bad bean.
+I have actually tried brewing bad coffee beans in one of the best coffee makers, but even the best one in the world can’t bring out the flavours of coffee from a bad bean.